 Since my rework of the blog, I wanted to start to republish some of my old recipes with some updated pictures.
 This one is still one of EmJay’s absolute favourites!
 Teriyaki style salmon, with a beautiful crunchy sesame seed crust.
 I almost always serve it with egg fried rice, but it would easily work with a delicious vegetable stir fry or some noodles!

-Back to topic!
 I love to create my own oriental recipes, especially with salmon as it’s so good for us and EmJay’s favourite fish!
-I ensure I don’t use fish sauce and shrimp paste to ensure that I am able to eat it, as I have an allergy.
+I ensure I don’t use fish sauce and shrimp paste so that I am able to eat it, as I have an allergy.

 One of the main courses I started with was stir fried vegetarian noodles, my mum used to make an Indian version called Hakka noodles when I was younger using Maggi noodles with onions, peppers, carrots and vegetables.
 This version, although delicious was never authentic oriental food for me, its always just taste like Indian noodles.

 Having our own home has meant I can fill my kitchen pantry up with soy sauce, kecap manis and all things oriental which has meant I can experiment to my hearts content!

 I bought an Itsu cookbook which has really opened my eyes to clean, simple flavours that are a joy to put together and eat.
 The great thing about recipe books for me as that they give you a base which you can then adapt your own taste.
 This recipe is no exception, it’s a delicious take on the teriyaki flavours.
 EmJay even went as far to say this is the best salmon dish that’s not curry that I’ve ever come up with!

 Sesame crusted salmon is perfect on it’s own, we served it with egg fried rice but you could do it with some crushed new potatoes or stir fried veges and noodles if you fancy!